Malicious URL Detection using Machine Learning: A Survey: Machine Learning Algorithms for Malicious URL Detection

 There is a rich family of machine learning algorithms in literature, which can be applied for solving malicious URL detection.
 After converting URLs into feature vectors, many of these learning algorithms can be generally applied to train a predictive model in a fairly straightforward manner.
 However, to effectively solve the problem, some efforts have also been explored in devising specific learning algorithms that either exploit the properties exhibited by the training data of Malicious URLs, or address some specific challenges which the application faces.
 In this section, we categorize and review the learning algorithms that have been applied for this task, and also suggest suitable machine learning technologies that can be used to solve specific challenges encountered.
 We categorize the learning algorithms into: Batch Learning Algorithms, Online Algorithms, Representation Learning, and Others.
 Batch Learning algorithms work under the assumption that the entire training data is available prior to the training task.
 Online Learning algorithms treat the data as a stream of instances, and learn a prediction model by sequentially making predictions and updates.
 This makes them extremely scalable compared to batch algorithms.
-Next, we discuss representation learning methods, which in the context of Malicious URL Detection are largely concentrated towards feature selection techniques.
-Lastly, we discuss other learning algorithms, in challenges specific to Malicious URL Detection are addressed, including cost-sensitive learning, active learning, similarity learning, unsupervised learning and string pattern matching.
+We also discuss the extensions of Online Learning to cost-sensitive and active learning scenarios.
+Next, we discuss representation learning methods, which are further categorized into Deep Learning and Feature Selection techniques.
+Lastly, we discuss other learning algorithms, in challenges specific to Malicious URL Detection are addressed, including unsupervised learning, similarity learning, and string pattern matching.